 Estelle comes down with pneumonia and writes several letters to lawyers for financial assistance.
-She is still working “at the plant”.
+She is still working “at the plant” (as a draftsman for the Switch Gear division of the General Electric Company) ”.
 She is having trouble with Abe’s inheritance and also possibly a lawsuit against the Miami hospital.

 Estelle prints 100 of Abe’s wood block prints posthumously.